course-details-portlet

 Learning methods and activities

 The course will be made accessible for both campus and remote students.
 Every student is free to choose the pedagogic arrangement form that is best fitted for her/his own requirement.
 The lectures in the course will be given on campus Gjøvik, and are open for the different categories of students.
-All the lectures will also be available on Internet through the NTNU learning management system Blackboard.
+All the lectures will also be available on Internet through the NTNU learning management system Canvas.

-- Lectures are based on the book and other relevant literature and examples
+- Lectures are based on the book and other relevant literature and examples.

 - Self-reflection on group work regarding term-paper